.

 A Growing and Disturbing Trend

-The breach at Ascension occurred when a worker accidentally downloaded malware that locked providers out of systems tracking and coordinating patient care, creating troublesome conditions for medical staff and compromising their ability to conduct routine safety checks while administering care.
+In addition to the Change Healthcare attack in February 2024, Ascension, a high-profile health system comprising 140 hospitals in 10 states, was also victimized on May 8, 2024.
+The breach at Ascension occurred when a worker accidentally downloaded malware that locked providers out of systems that track and coordinate patient care, creating troublesome conditions for medical staff and compromising their ability to conduct routine safety checks.

 Why Clinical Labs and Pathology Practices Are Especially Vulnerable to Ransomware Attacks

-Critical Nature of Healthcare Operations: Healthcare providers require continuous access to patient records stored in laboratory information systems (LIS systems), electronic health records (EHRs), and related third-party services to deliver timely and effective care.
+Healthcare providers require continuous access to patient records stored in laboratory information system (LIS) software, electronic health record (EHR) systems, and related third-party services to deliver timely and effective care.
 This makes them more likely to pay a ransom quickly to restore access, making them attractive targets for cybercriminals.

 Discover More: Detailing LigoLab’s Laboratory Information System Cloud Readiness Plan